 Battling a substance use disorder is not just a personal experience.
 Though addicts often feel that it’s their journey, the entire family suffers the consequences in some way.
 For example, a parent may be overly stressed from waiting up at night or a sibling may live in a hostile environment due to the fighting over the addiction.

 The effects of drug and alcohol addiction can be long lasting.
 Even the most peaceful homes can be severely disrupted.
-As the addiction continues, trust begins to fade and relatives often become more guarded, leaving the immediate family unit to deal with the addiction on their own.
-This lack of support and social isolation only makes things more strenuous, which is why addiction is powerful enough to end marriages and separate families.
+As the addiction continues, trust begins to fade.
+Relatives often become more guarded, leaving the immediate family unit to deal with the addiction on their own.
+This lack of support and social isolation only makes things more strenuous.
+Addiction is powerful enough to end marriages and separate families.

 Some people assume that when a family member is abusing drugs and alcohol, they need to leave the family home.
 While this may sound fine in theory – a person who hits rock bottom will seek Phoenix-based outpatient drug rehab, right? – but rarely does it work out this way.
 Instead, drug and alcohol abusers who are asked to leave often end up living on the streets or overdosing.
 When family members find out, they tend to blame themselves.